 I created the first map for my North-lands right after I wrote Troll-magic.
-I remember immersing myself in the feeling I had for the world, and the different moods and geographies that seemed in my mind to go with each culture, and then attempting draw coastlines and rivers and mountains that matched my very subjective experience of the place.
+I remember immersing myself in the feeling I had for the world, and the different moods and geographies that seemed in my mind to go with each culture, and then attempting to draw coastlines and rivers and mountains that matched my very subjective experience of the place.

 It wasn’t easy at all, but it felt right.
 And I did manage to achieve a result close to what I wanted.